 Pitching Resources at Odds Shark

-Odds Shark also provides MLB betting previews on all aspects of each game, including recent head-to-head matchups between teams, details on each team’s probable pitcher's last three starts, as well as details on each probable pitcher’s recent starts versus that day’s opponent.
+Odds Shark also provides MLB betting previews on all aspects of each game, including recent head-to-head matchups between teams, details on the last three starts of each team’s probable pitcher, as well as details on each probable pitcher’s recent starts vs that day’s opponent.

-What about the intangibles?
+What About the Intangibles?